vtex/shoreline/packages/site/documentation/foundations/design-tokens.md

 # Design Tokens

-Design tokens area methodology.
-It's a technology-agnostic architeture and process for scaling design cross multiple platforms and devices, including native, and more.
+Design tokens are variables used to express the look and feel of the VTEX admin and its products.
+It provides the foundation for themes and automated the design process.

 ## Background